zakergfx/OneTimeShare/README.md

 ## The problem

 Employees often need to share secrets within a company.
-However if they do not have a access to a shared password manager solution it can be hard for them to share confidential information securely.
+However if they do not have a access to a shared password manager solution.
+So it can be hard for them to share confidential information securely.
 This often leads to password, API key or other secrets being shared on Teams, through mail etc. This is a <b>security issue</b> since anyone accessing your Teams or mail account get to access these information.

 Same problem occurs when dealing with external companies when you need to share a secret with them, whether it is to share a password, an IPSEC key, an x509 certficate etc.